-Surround Vision (360 Degrees)
+Surround Vision (270 Degrees with Trailer Camera Views)

-If equipped, the Surround Vision system can display various views surrounding the vehicle in the infotainment display using four cameras mounted around the vehicle.
-The front camera is in the grille under the front emblem, the side cameras are on the bottom of the outside mirrors, and the rear camera is in the tailgate handle.
+If equipped, the Surround Vision (270 Degrees) has additional trailering views and no Front Vision Camera.
+It can display various views surrounding the vehicle in the infotainment display using three cameras mounted around the vehicle.
+The side cameras are on the bottom of the outside mirrors and the rear camera is in the tailgate handle.
+A fourth camera can be mounted to the rear of a trailer to allow access to all possible camera features.
+See your dealer for an accessory fourth trailer camera.

-The Surround Vision system can be accessed by selecting CAMERA in the infotainment display or when the vehicle is shifted into R (Reverse).
-To return to the previous screen sooner, when not in R (Reverse), press the Home or Back button on the infotainment system, shift into P (Park), or, while in D (Drive), reach a vehicle speed of approximately 12 km/h (8 mph).
+The Surround Vision (270 Degrees) can be accessed by selecting CAMERA in the infotainment display or when the vehicle is shifted into R (Reverse).
+To return to the previous screen sooner, press any button on the infotainment system, shift into P (Park), or, while in D (Drive), reach a vehicle speed of approximately 12 km/h (8 mph).